Normal TDS of Drinking Water In PPM

 The digital meters that look like pens have been around in the Water Industry for 40 years and are fairly reliable.
 If you are looking to buy one, get a dual-purpose instrument for a few bucks more that can be used for other purposes.
 A few very good ones, and for your drinking water, you need a dependable one like;

-Using a TDS meter is the easiest way to see visually if an RO Water Filter-Distillation or Ionization Water Filtration unit is performing and working properly or need new filters or maintenance.
+Using a TDS meter is the easiest way to see visually if an RO Water Filter-Distillation or Ionization Water Filtration unit is performing and working properly or needs new filters or maintenance.

 The solids are measured as mg/l or parts per/million ppm.
 That means if the weight left over after evaporation is 250 ppm or mg/l, then that means out of 1 million parts of water (H2O) there are 250 parts of an unknown substance.

 If it is too little, then you will get the same reaction, and the taste will be affected.
 Distilled Water will have a flat taste with no mineral content to give it some taste.
-Drinking Distilled water isn’t good for you over any long period of time, according to researchers, but there have never been long studies on the subject that are documented.
+Drinking Distilled water isn’t good for you over any long period, according to researchers, but there have never been long studies on the subject that are documented.

 Low TDS (total dissolved solids in water) means low mineral content in water.
 Some researchers believe that the minimum content of TDS should be around 150 ppm, and the maximum TDS allowable is 500 ppm.
 Our body requires certain valuable minerals like calcium, magnesium, potassium, etc., for good healthy functioning.

 It is designed so that our body acquires these minerals from the natural universal solvent through drinking water.
-Mineral content can be attained from food or added to the treatment process.
+Mineral content can be attained from food or added to the treatment process in water treatment.

-Reverse Osmosis and other Home Water treatments strip minerals out of the water in the process and then replace them at the end.
+Reverse Osmosis (RO) and other Home Water filter treatments strip minerals out of the water in the process and then replace them at the end.

 Purified Water is much more important in the Industrial world, where pure water is essential for parts of the Pharmaceutical or high-tech industry.
 Even in Aquariums and Hydroponic systems, there should be some mineral content that is needed but then also needs to be controlled for well-natural balance systems.

-In Aquaponics and Hydroponics farming, minerals and nutrients are vital for chemical and biological processes that are used by fish and crops that need to utilize for success.
+In Aquaponics and Hydroponics farming water, minerals, and nutrients are vital for chemical and biological processes that are used by fish and crops that need to be utilized for success.
 Other Industrial applications besides sustainable farming need purer water that is used for specific purposes.
 TDS is a great tool to use for monitoring these types of systems for greater control and operation.

-These compounds In coastal areas that are dissolved can be salt contact that comes from saltwater intrusion into groundwater and Wells.
+These compounds are sometimes acceptable.
+In coastal areas dissolved can be salt contact that comes from saltwater intrusion into groundwater and water from Wells.
 The main types of Compounds that are measured in TDS of Drinking Water are:

 • Calcium and Magnesium are associated with having Hard Water.
-Excessive levels are associated with scaling and bad taste
+Excessive levels in water are associated with scaling and bad taste

-• Iron that, if excessive, causes bad taste and staining with use.
+• Iron that, if excessive, causes a bad taste in water and stains with use.

 • Sodium Chloride can come from water softeners and saltwater intrusion or roadway salt washing into private drinking Wells.